donald-macritchie/memory-flip-card/README.md

 ### Timer function
  - Before the fix, the timer would get down to zero and would continue to run into minus seconds.
  - In order to fix this, I was able to change the clearInterval to clearTimeout.

+### Score Board
+ - In the second attempt of the game after reset, the score board would display a score of more than 8/8, for example, 9/8, 10/8, etc.
+ - This was fixed by placing the score variable into the startGame function which now resets the score board.

 ## Unfixed Bugs

-### Score Board
-- The score board needs to be fixed

 ## Deployment
  - The site was deployed using GitHub pages.
 The steps taken are as follows: